Incorporation of random alloy GaBi$_{x}$As$_{1-x}$ barriers in InAs quantum dot molecules: alloy strain and orbital effects towards enhanced tunneling: Alloy Strain and Effects of System Geometry

 \subsection{Dot-to-dot separation}

-\paragraph*{} Finally, in addition to varying the thickness of the alloy layer between the dots, we can also change absolute distance between the two dots.
-Figure~\ref{fig:spacing} shows the tunnel coupling strength represented by the anti-crossing energy for different dot-to-dot separation with respect to alloy concentration.
-The geometry of each individual dot and their wetting layer remains the same, but the distance between the two dot is changed resulting in a varied barrier thickness.
+\paragraph*{} Finally to find the QDM geometry that optimizes the alloy enhancement of the tunnel coupling, we perform calculations of QDMs with various dot-to-dot separations.
+These QDMs have \ce{GaBiAs} occupying the full inter-dot barrier region, as we found a much stronger alloy effect for such configurations in the previous section.
+The increase in dot-to-dot separation increases the barrier layer thickness, and in turn also increases the alloy layer thickness.
+Figure~\ref{fig:spacing} shows the tunnel coupling strength, as represented by the anti-crossing energy, for different dot-to-dot separation with respect to alloy concentration.
+The geometry of each individual dot and their wetting layer remains the same.
 The barrier thickness, denoted in the plot legend, is defined as the distance between the top of the bottom wetting layer and the bottom of the top wetting layer.

 \paragraph*{} Separations of $ 5a $ have similar relative enhancement to the tunnel coupling by inclusion of Bi when compared to separations of $ 10a $.
 However, due to the dots being in such close proximity, tunneling between the dots is much stronger than any other dot separation we tested.
-The utility of dots with spacing so close remains a open question.
-On the other hand, dot separations of $ 13a $ and $ 18a $ can achieve higher relative enhancement to the tunnel coupling, but still retain a weaker overall tunnel coupling strength compared to the $ 10a $ separation.
+The utility of dots with spacing so close remains an open question.
+On the other hand, dot separations of $ 13a $ and $ 18a $ can achieve higher relative enhancement to the tunnel coupling, but still have a weaker overall tunnel coupling strength compared to the $ 10a $ separation.
 Smaller dot separations also result in faster delocalization for the dot states with respect to alloy concentration, hence the missing data points for higher alloy concentrations in Figure~\ref{fig:spacing}; larger dot separations result in slower delocalization for the dot states with respect to alloy concentration, hence the inclusion of data points for higher alloy concentration.
-The separation of $ 4a $ is an odd case when barely any tunnel enhancement is achieved by alloying.
+The separation of $ 7a $ is an odd case when barely any tunnel enhancement is achieved by alloying.
 We believe this to be a transition point related to the crossing over of anti-bonding to bonding ground state geometries \cite{dotyAntibondingGroundStates2009}.

 \paragraph*{} In summary, we have found an optimal QDM geometry for tunnel coupling enhancement at a top-of-bottom wetting layer to bottom-of-top wetting layer separation of $ 10a $.
 Additionally, by introducing alloy to the full 10 lattice constant barrier region between the dots allows us to achieve the maximal amount of tunnel coupling enhancement.
 There is a shift in electrical bias at which resonance occurs, due to the additional asymmetry in strain caused by the alloy.
 However, this effect can easily be compensated for by increasing the electrical bias applied across the dots.